enso-org/enso-archive/README.md

 [development and contribution guidelines](./docs/CONTRIBUTING.md).
 The latter describes all the ways in which you can help out with the project, as well as provides detailed instructions for building and hacking on Enso.

+If you believe that you have found a security vulnerability in Enso, or that you have a bug report that poses a security risk to Enso's users, please take a look at our [security guidelines](./docs/SECURITY.md) for a course of action.

 <a href="https://github.com/luna/enso/graphs/contributors">
   <img src="https://opencollective.com/enso-language/contributors.svg?width=890&button=false">